nickmiller-iit/AglycinesInsecticide/AnalysisNotes.md

 ## Updating annotations

 Initial insprecion or read alignments suggested thare are a number of points in the genome where appreciable numbers of reads are aligned, but there is not a reference annotation.
 Used StringTie v 1.3.3b to assemble stranscripts from each sample based on aligned reads.
 Because StringTie was supplied with the reference annotation, it kept track of the assembled exons & transcripts that overlap with existing reference annotations.
 Stringtie was then used to merge assemblies from individual samples into a single GFF.
 A quick analysis with gffcompare v0.9.8 shows that the merged assmebly contains 33032 exons and 11509 loci that are not in the original reference annotation.

+## Read counting

+Used StringTie to generate reads counts.
+Set the output to be compatible with the Ballgown R package.
+This is by the same group as StringTie, and has its own approach ro defiretntial expression analysis.
+However (according to the docs) it can easily format data for DESeq2 and EdgeR, so it seems as go a way to go as any.